Introduction

 the pre-commit hooks (checks) will be executed.

-If you have already committed before installing the pre-commit hooks, you can run on all files to "catch up":
+If you already committed before installing the pre-commit hooks, you can run it on all files to catch up:

 pre-commit run --all-files

-For more information visit pre-commit
+For more information visit pre-commit.

 mdbook